J58C/DeltaT32/README.md

 **DeltaT32** is a modular hardware design project based on the **ESP32-C3 Mini-1**, intended primarily for wearable systems, but versatile enough for general-purpose embedded applications.
 Created using **KiCad 8**, this project includes a main ESP unit and two detachable sensor boards (BMI160/270 and MPU9250), making it ideal for both academic and practical applications.

 This design has been created specifically to fulfill the requirements of a **Capstone Project**, integrating modern hardware design practices with real-world applications.
-Although firmware development is still pending, the hardware is designed to be compatible with the **[esp-rs (ESP32 Rust)](https://github.com/esp-rs)** ecosystem, providing a foundation for future development in Rust or other embedded programming languages.
+Although firmware development is still pending, the hardware is designed to be compatible with the **[esp-rs (ESP32 Rust)](https://github.com/esp-rs)** ecosystem.

 ## Project Structure